haqq-network/docs/docs/develop/api/ethereum-json-rpc/methods.md

 # Methods

-Find below a list of JSON-RPC methods supported on Evmos, sorted by namespaces.
+Find below a list of JSON-RPC methods supported on HAQQ, sorted by namespaces.

 ## Curl Examples Explained